-You can retire happily and profitably from real estate—but only if you start preparing now.
+You can retire happily and profitably from real estate—but you must start preparing now.
 The key is to build a valuable business that you can eventually sell.
 You also need a solid plan for how you will go about transitioning your book of business.

 This blog post pulls key findings from an Inman Select Special Report: How Real Estate Agents Can Live Happily Ever After In Retirement.
 The report took a close look at how agents are valuing their businesses and creating succession plans.